tochsner/Pipeline/README.md

 This project contains the implementation of an ultra-flexible pipeline for pre-processing.
 It can be used for any data science or machine learning project.
 However, it is specifically designed to work with the generator interface of tensorflow-keras.

 Any pipeline can be represented by a directed acyclic graph.
 Each node corresponds to an operation and can have multiple input streams and output streams.
-The data-flow-principle is used: Each one of the source nodes output one new data point at each time step.
-This data then flows in parallel through the pipeline.
+The data-flow-principle is used: the output node request data from its input nodes, they request data from their inputs, and so on.

 ## Simple Example

 Every pipeline has at least one data source: the node at the root of the tree.
-It can be defined by inherting the FirstPipelineStep class:
+It can be defined by inheriting from the FirstPipelineStep class:

 ```python
 class IntegerStream(FirstPipelineStep):